Álvaro de Zúñiga y Guzmán: Later years

-Queen Isabella granted the title of duke of Béjar to Álvaro de Zúñiga in 1458.The lordship of Béjar had been granted to Álvaro's grandfather, Diego López de Estúñiga, by King Henry III of Castile in 1396.
+Queen Isabella granted the title of duke of Béjar to Álvaro de Zúñiga in 1458.
+The lordship of Béjar had been granted to Álvaro's grandfather, Diego López de Estúñiga, by King Henry III of Castile in 1396.

 The dukes of Plasencia and Béjar made a promise to erect a Dominican church and convent in Plasencia in honor of Saint Vincent Ferrer, the saint who supposedly saved the life of their son Juan, who would become the master of Alcántara, Archbishop of Seville, and primate of Spain.
-The construction of the church and convent began in 1477, and on April 13, 1487, the complex was blessed by Friar Pedro de Villalobos, the apostolic visitor of the diocese of Plasencia.
-The dukes, cultured figures of the Renaissance, also founded the first college in Extremadura to remedy the reputation of ignorance of the men of the region, more skilled in arms than in letters.The alcaldeans of the fortress of Plasencia paid formal homage to the duke in 1486 and 1488.
+The construction of the church and convent began in 1477, and on 13 April 1487 the complex was blessed by Friar Pedro de Villalobos, the apostolic visitor of the diocese of Plasencia.
+The dukes, cultured figures of the Renaissance, also founded the first college in Extremadura to remedy the reputation of ignorance of the men of the region, more skilled in arms than in letters.
+The alcaldeans of the fortress of Plasencia paid formal homage to the duke in 1486 and 1488.

-Álvaro de Zúñiga y Guzmán died in Béjar on June 10, 1488.
-In his will of July 21, 1486, before the public registrars of Béjar (Juan González de la Puente), Ciudad Real (Diego López), and Plasencia, he leaves his successor as his grandson Álvaro II de Zúñiga y Guzmán, son of his deceased firstborn Pedro de Zúñiga y Manrique de Lara.
-The Catholic Monarchs confirm by royal decree of June 10, 1488, authorizing the duke of Plasencia and Béjar to declare his grandson Álvaro as successor to his house, titles, and states. Álvaro II ordered the burial of his grandfather in the chancel next to the Gospel of the church of San Vicente Ferrer in Plasencia.
+Álvaro de Zúñiga y Guzmán died in Béjar on 10 June 1488.
+In his will of 21 July 1486, before the public registrars of Béjar (Juan González de la Puente), Ciudad Real (Diego López), and Plasencia, he left his successor as his grandson Álvaro II de Zúñiga y Guzmán, son of his deceased firstborn Pedro de Zúñiga y Manrique de Lara.
+The Catholic Monarchs confirmed by royal decree of 10 June 1488, authorizing the duke of Plasencia and Béjar to declare his grandson Álvaro as successor to his house, titles, and states. Álvaro II ordered the burial of his grandfather in the chancel next to the Gospel of the church of San Vicente Ferrer in Plasencia.